Creating a Hygge Bedroom

 Choose natural materials

-The use of natural materials is an important part of inspiring hygge.
+The use of natural materials is an integral part of inspiring hygge.
 Stone, natural fibres and wood are all materials you could use in your bedroom.
 Natural fibre baskets, thick woollen blankets and wooden furniture can produce feelings of hygge and give your bedroom the necessary touch.

 Get hygge with your décor